6110-sp24/6110-sp24.github.io/_pages/project/phase_2.md

 Your grade in this phase (5% total) is allocated as follows:

 - The public and private tests of your semantic checker: 3%
-- A short report, including your team's overall approach and a status update: 2%
+- A short report, including an overview of your IR design, your team dynamics, and the LLM questionnaire: 2%

 The public test cases are available at the [`6110-sp24/public-tests` repository](https://github.com/6110-sp24/public-tests).
 You should also make sure that your phase 2 compiler also passes all phase 1 test cases.
 The private test cases for phase 1 will be available at the [`6110-sp24/private-tests` repository](https://github.com/6110-sp24/private-tests) after the phase 1 submission deadline.